 Invisible Illness Awareness Week

 In honor of Invisible Illness Awareness Week, I have answered questions about myself to teach others about what they don’t see.
 Please feel free to copy and paste the template to answer the questions yourself.
-Pass along my post to help spread awareness.
-A lot of people have a lot to learn and this is a quick list of things people may learn.
+Please pass along my post to help spread awareness.
+Many people have a lot to learn, which is a quick list of things people may learn.
 I think you’ll be surprised who responds and those who suffer in silence.

 30 Things About My Invisible Illness You May Not Know

 1. The illness I live with is: Chronic migraine